 Wenden is a tiny town located in the state of Arizona.
 With a population of 458 people and just one neighborhood, Wenden is the 169th largest community in Arizona.

-When you are in Wenden, you'll notice that it is more blue-collar than most other communities in America.
-57.20% of Wenden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Wenden is a blue-collar town, with 57.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wenden is a town of farmers, fishers, or foresters, professionals, and construction workers and builders.
 There are especially a lot of people living in Wenden who work in farm management occupations (33.60%), teaching (12.00%), and management occupations (8.80%).

-Wenden’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Wenden’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Wenden is worth considering.